 At what age can children start strength training?

 Elite athletes such as Christiano Ronaldo were training from age 7, British Powerlifting accepts competitors from age 14 in their youth divisions and then there are incredible cases such as that of Damiyah Smith, who at just 12 years old had broken 27 world records as the youngest sponsored athlete in the world.

 Are these children exceptions to the rule, or should resistance training be implemented in our youth and adolescents?

 What is resistance training?

-According to the book of Sport Medicine resistance training is ‘a programme of exercise, which uses one or more types of training system.
-Methods include: bodyweight exercises, resistance work such as free weights and traditional Olympic lifts’.
-Research discussed in the National Strength & Conditioning Association Journal suggests that resistance training, if taught with correct technique can improve a child’s (here we discuss age 11 +) balance, proprioception strength and power(2).
+According to the book of Sports Medicine resistance training is defined as a programme of exercise, which uses one or more types of training systems.
+Methods include bodyweight exercises, resistance work such as free weights and traditional Olympic lifts.
+Research discussed in the National Strength & Conditioning Association Journal suggests that if taught with correct technique, resistance training can improve a child’s (here we discuss age 11 +) balance, proprioception strength and power(2).

 Why is resistance training in children so controversial?

 The popular assumption is that training in children aged 11-16 could be potentially harmful to young performers whilst they are still growing.
 One of the earliest papers came from Eastern Europe back in the early 1960s.
 A study investigating the trainability of lower back muscles following a course of isometric resistance training failed to demonstrate any significant improvements in strength.
 Further studies looking at leg and arm strength also failed to find any substantial strength gains(3).
 This research however used minimal training loads, it lacked progressive overload and was only over a very short time period.